DhananjayGupta300/Online-Shopping-Web-Application/README.md

 # Online-Shopping-Web-Application
-This is an Online shopping web application.
-It was created to train myself in J2EE and related Technologies.
+This is an Online shopping web application where users can create private accounts and browse or puchase accross multiple categories of products.
+Users can purchase multiple items using the shopping cart developed into the application.